tark-hidden/pyramid_classy/README.rst

 The route decorator takes exactly the same parameters as Pyramid's add_route, so you should feel free adding custom routes to any views you create.

+You can define debug flag (same way as route_base) to see routes and endpoints.

 Last words
 ----------